 Schools have a legal duty to consider if every Looked After Child requires a Co-ordinated Support Plan (CSP).
 The need to consider is most easily undertaken during a multi-agency meeting.
-If a full assessment of wellbeing shows that a child
+If a full assessment of wellbeing shows that a child does not need additional support to benefit from school education the decision to not put a CSP in place will be recorded and the provision of a Childs Plan will suffice.
+In order to meet the criteria for a CSP, a child or young person must meet all of the following criteria:

-- The education authority is responsible for the school education of the child or young person; - The child or young person has additional support needs arising from one or more complex factors or multiple factors; - Those needs are likely to continue for more than a year; - Those needs require significant additional support to be provided by one or more appropriate agencies as well as by the education authority.
+- The education authority is responsible for the school education of the child or young person; - The child or young person has additional support needs arising from one or more complex factors or multiple factors; - Those needs are likely to continue for more than a year;